Stand Your Ground/Castle Doctrine

 There have been some moves in New Hampshire to expand the “stand your ground” law, permitting citizens to defend themselves more broadly.

 On the other hand, others have tried to remove “stand your ground” from the books to return New Hampshire to being a “castle doctrine” state.
-In 2013, an effort to repeal the stand your ground law failed in the Senate.

 “New Hampshire should keep or strengthen its stand your ground law.”